 If you are a business owner and want to get your employees certified, but don’t want them to know all the business and marketing aspects, then you’ll want to order our Employee Crime and Trauma Scene Cleanup program for them.
 It’s the exact same one, with the same exam, certifications, and IICRC CECs, but it doesn’t have the business and marketing discussions the full course has.

 We will teach you every aspect of this industry and how to follow all applicable OSHA standards.

 Your instructor, Mr. Tillman, is the founder of the company, a Certified Safety and Health Official, and OSHA-Authorized Trainer.
 This means the Occupational Safety and Health Administration (OSHA) has trained and authorized Mr. Tillman to train and certify you.
 You are being trained at a Federal level.

 These certifications are recognized by the United States Federal Government and are valid in all 50 states and Puerto Rico.

 They meet the California Health and Safety Code Chapter 9.5, Section 118321, which sets the standards for California Trauma scene waste management practitioners.

 They are approved by the Institute of Inspection, Cleaning and Restoration Certification (IICRC) and the Restoration Industry Association (RIA) for continuing education credits.

 Fortune 500 companies, governmental agencies, and universities have all embraced distance learning.
-We give an affordable option to everyone who would like to learn about this industry and offer and be given an opportunity to improve their lives.
+We give an affordable option to everyone who would like to learn about this industry and be given an opportunity to improve their lives.

 The company was started in 1999 when there was no training like this available.
 We had to figure everything out on our own.
 We’ve spent at least a million dollars figuring out how to do this business and we’ve made a lot of mistakes along the way.
 You don’t need to make these mistakes; there’s no need to reinvent the wheel.